 He’ll get a snack and get prepped to head to the gym with Hubs on the days the gym has childcare (Monday-Thursday).
 Fridays he’ll have to do any chores he hasn’t already kept up with throughout the week, to make sure he gets his ‘paycheck’ of allowance on Friday night.

-I left the Saturday and Sunday pre-dinner slots open because you never know what might happen on the weekends.
+I left the Saturday and Sunday pre-dinner slots open on the family schedule template because you never know what might happen on the weekends.
 Usually, it’s grocery shopping.
 Who am I kidding?
 It’s always grocery shopping.

 Dinner is at 6 PM.
 I got these meal times ingrained in my head from all the summers and off-seasons teaching at residential camps.
 Meals were 8 AM, 12 PM, and 6 PM.
 You ate or you went hungry and raided the kitchen late at night.
 Same deal goes in this house: 8, noon, 6.